maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 ## [Layerwise Relevance Propagation (LRP) 🔍](#lrp)

+After fitting the model we can proceed to compute the relevance for each input feature.
-To backpropagate relevance from either Dense to Dense, LSTM to Dense or Dense to LSTM, we use the approach suggested by [Arras et al. (2017)](https://arxiv.org/abs/1706.07206), namely
+To backpropagate relevance through the entire network, i.e. from the output layer to the input layer, we use the approach suggested by [Arras et al. (2017)](https://arxiv.org/abs/1706.07206).
+In order to propagate relevance between layers (including LSTM layers and linear layers), we use the following relevance distribution rule:

 ```math
 R_{i\leftarrow j} = \frac{z_i \cdot w_{ij} + \frac{\epsilon \cdot \text{sign}(z_j) + \delta \cdot b_j }{N}}{z_j + \epsilon \cdot \text{sign}(z_j)} \cdot R_j,